Kishori Amonkar: Personal life and death

 Kishori Amonkar was born in Bombay on 10 April 1932.
 Her father died when she was 7 years old, leaving Amonkar and her two younger siblings to be raised primarily by their mother, the classical vocalist Mogubai Kurdikar.

 Kishori was married to Ravindra Amonkar, a school teacher.
-The couple had two sons, Bibhas and Nihar, now both in their sixties.
+The couple had two sons, Bibhas and Nihar.
 She was sometimes also described as "temperamental".
 Responding to these comments, Amonkar has stated that this reputation perhaps derives from her insistence that performers be treated respectfully, and to the fact that she chooses to spend time before her concerts in solitude and preparation instead of socialising with fellow musicians.
 Amonkar has stated, "I never play to the gallery.
 The audience cannot disturb the loneliness of an artiste."
 Amonkar did not enjoy giving press interviews.

 Amonkar lived in the neighbourhood of Prabhadevi, in Mumbai.
-She died on 3 April 2017 in her sleep, a week before her 85th birthday, at her residence in Mumbai.
+She died on 3 April 2017 in her sleep, at age 84, at her residence in Mumbai.
+That day, the Prime Minister of India, Narendra Modi, issued a statement on Twitter mourning her loss, writing: "Demise of Kishori Amonkar is an irreparable loss to Indian classical music.
+Deeply pained by her demise.
+May her soul rest in peace."

 Recognition and legacy

 Amonkar received several of India's national awards and civilian honours, including the Padma Bhushan, in 1987, and Padma Vibhushan in 2002.
 She was awarded the Sangeet Natak Akademi Award for 1985 and the Sangeet Natak Akademi Fellowship for 2009.
 She was awarded the prestigious Dr. T. M. A. Pai Outstanding Konkani Award in 1991.
 In 2016, she was one of seven recipients of the M.S.
 Subbulakshmi Award for classical music.

 Amonkar was recognised by several of her contemporaries and fellow musicians for her skill and technique in classical music.
 The tabla musician, Zakir Hussain, has said that Amonkar's performances of several ragas, such as Raga Bhoop, are "... landmark performances that take place over hundreds of years and you will talk about them for the rest of your life and rest of the many centuries to come."
 The Carnatic vocalist T.M.
 Krishna praised her approach to classical music, saying, "When Kishoriji sings she is not trying to be new but just by being with her music and continuing to submit to it, she has given classical music an everlasting newness and freshness.
 This is true creativity."

 Amonkar is the subject of a documentary titled Bhinna Shadja, which was directed by Amol Palekar and Sandhya Gokhale.
-Several of Amonkar's students have become classical musicians of their own repute, including Manik Bhide, Maya Upadhye, Raghunandan Panshikar, Nandini Panshikar-Bedekar, Suhasini Mulgaonkar, Malati Kamat, Arun Dravid, Mira Panshikar, Sulabhatai Pishawikar, Meena Joshi, Vidya Bhagwat, Arati Ankalikar-Tikekar, Devaki Pandit, Sangeeta Katti, Manjiri Asnare-Kelkar and violinist Milind Raikar.
+Several of Amonkar's students have become classical musicians of their own repute, including Manik Bhide, Maya Upadhye, Raghunandan Panshikar, Nandini Panshikar-Bedekar, Suhasini Mulgaonkar, Malati Kamat, Arun Dravid, Mira Panshikar, Sulabhatai Pishawikar, Meena Joshi, Vidya Bhagwat, Arati Ankalikar-Tikekar, Devaki Pandit, Sangeeta Katti, Manjiri Asnare-Kelkar, Papri Chakrabarti, Shivraj Shitole and violinist Milind Raikar.
 Amonkar's granddaughter, Tejashree Bibhas Amonkar, is also a budding classical musician and was trained by Amonkar.